StatMixedML/XGBoostLSS/README.md

 ### Comparison to other approaches
-To evaluate the prediction accuracy of **XGBoostLSS**, we compare the forecasts of the Munich rent example to the implementations available in [gamlss](https://cran.r-project.org/web/packages/gamlss/index.html) and in [gamboostLSS](https://cran.r-project.org/package=gamboostLSS).
-For both implementations, we use factor coding, instead of dummy-coding as for **XGBoostLSS**.
+To evaluate the prediction accuracy of **XGBoostLSS**, we compare the forecasts of the Munich rent example to the implementations available in [gamlss](https://cran.r-project.org/web/packages/gamlss/index.html), [gamboostLSS](https://cran.r-project.org/package=gamboostLSS), [bamlss](https://cran.r-project.org/web/packages/bamlss/index.html) and [disttree](https://rdrr.io/rforge/disttree/).
+For all implementations, we use factor coding, instead of dummy-coding as for **XGBoostLSS**.

 ```r